sijiawen/restaurants-vancouver/index.md

 ## Are there biases in Yelp ratings for restaurants in Vancouver with different socioeconomic statuses?

-#### Vancouver Restaurants for the Analysis
+#### Vancouver Restaurants

 ![map](Figure_1.png)

 This map plots the locations of the restaurants used in this analysis.
-I analyzed 3000 restaurants in the Metro Vancouver area across 132 categories.
+I analyzed 3000 restaurants in the Metro Vancouver, area across 132 categories.

 #### Distribution of Vancouver Restaurants by Rating on Yelp

 ![Rating Distribution](Figure_4.png)

 This graph plots the distribution of restaurants on a 0.5 scale.
-The x-axis is the restaurant rating, with 5 being the highest.
-The y-axis is the numbers of restaurants for that rating.
+The x-axis is the restaurant rating, with 5 being the highest and 1 being the lowest.
+The y-axis represents the numbers of restaurants in that rating.
 This graph suggests that the ratings are normally distributed, with a rating of 4 being the most common.

 #### Distribution of Vancouver Restaurants by Average Income